Posts Tagged ‘Potting soil’

 Tip: To absorb excess water and gradually release moisture to the roots use moisture control potting mix.

-6. Once the proper height is established, center the plant spreading out the roots.
+6. Once you have established the proper height, center the plant spreading out the roots.

 7. Add fresh potting mix around the sides, gently working it down with a trowel or hand weeder making sure there are no air pockets.
 If your container is tall, use a thin stick or heavy-duty non-bendable wire.
 Be careful not to compact the mix.